wharris/wharris_bin/README.markdown

   Run with `srcgrep` _search-term_.
 This script greps through all the files below the current directory that look like source code.

-* `wdiff` - frontend to opendiff.

-  Use this as a `--diff-cmd` argument to `svn diff` in order to view your diffs using FileMerge.